 When Should I Use These Creative Journal Prompts?

 Whether you are staring at a blank page in your journal or feel like you need some new inspiration, these prompts are good things to have handy.
-Whether you’ve committed to a whole year of writing or are doing it for a short time (like during summer vacation), we all run out of journal topics to write about.
+Whether you’ve committed to a whole year of writing or are doing it for a short time (like during summer vacation), we all run out of journal topics and creative ideas to write about.

 The first time you draw a blank, these ideas will give you some new ways to think about things.
 Whether it is a random word that catches your attention or a specific theme that instigates a feeling, go with it.
 Acknowledging your feelings and seeing how you relate to others will help you develop your emotional intelligence.

 The journal you choose should be something you enjoy writing in.
 You may see it first thing in the morning, so choose something that makes you feel connected and reflects your personal style.

 Parents who are choosing a journal for their child – a young girl may not like pink and not every teenager likes black, so please make a good choice that reflects your child’s personality.
 Better yet, allow them to choose a journal themselves.
 This will be their vehicle for creative thinking and personal development, so it should be something they want to write in.

 There are many different styles of journals, so consider that as well.
 If you want something that is more like a notebook or a diary with completely blank pages, go for one of those.